skhoosh/candoor/README.md

 `cd .\candoor\`

-Set-up a virtual environment to install the requirements (e.g. Use venv to create a virtual environment on Windows):
+If you want to, set-up a virtual environment to install the requirements (e.g. Use venv to create a virtual environment on Windows):

 `python -m venv venv`